-Science fair projects are a great way for students to test out their interest and aptitude for a career in STEM (science-technology-engineering-math).
+Real-world science fair projects are a great way for students to test their interest and aptitude for a career in STEM (science-technology-engineering-math).
 But they shouldn’t choose just any old topic.
-Try to focus on projects with real-world applications that will give them some experience in a good-paying job field, like engineering.
+To make the most of the opportunity, try to focus on projects with real-world applications.
+This will give them hands-on experience directly related to a good-paying job field, like engineering.

 Consider the hottest topic in industry today – Smart Manufacturing, or Industry 4.0, sometimes called the Industrial Internet of Things (IIOT).
 Industry 4.0 is just one facet of the global push towards Smart Cities, Smart Homes, and Smart Agriculture.

-All of these concepts center on wireless connectivity between machines using cellular networks.
-So, for Smart Homes, this means your utilities, fridge, lights, burglar alarm, HVAC, and other systems would be connected together through an app on your smartphone.
+All these concepts center on wireless connectivity between machines using cellular networks.
+So, for Smart Homes, this means your utilities, fridge, lights, burglar alarm, HVAC, and other systems would be connected through an app on your smartphone.
 From there you can track and control these systems to keep your home comfortable, while reducing water and energy use and increasing security.

-In Industry 4.0, companies are connecting the machines used in their manufacturing and power generation plants at different locations around the world.
+For Industry 4.0, companies are connecting the machines used in their manufacturing and power generation plants at different locations around the world.
 On top of that, they are creating “digital twins” of each machine, which are 3D animated computer models of the machines.